Top of the pageCheck Your Symptoms

 - Be careful with cough and cold medicines.
 Don't give them to children younger than 6.
 They don't work for children that age and can even be harmful.
 For children 6 and older, always follow all the instructions carefully.
 Make sure that you know how much medicine to give and how long to use it.
 And use the dosing device if one is included.

-- If your child has a barking cough during the night, you can help him or her breathe better.
+- If your child has a barking cough during the night, you can help your child breathe better.
 Use a humidifier or run a hot shower in the bathroom to make the air moist.

 Here are some precautions to take when using decongestants.